Charlie Countryman: Plot

-After Karl takes an overdose of Viagra, he and Luc bring Charlie to a strip club.
-They receive a bill for 9,900 Romanian leu ($) and are threatened by the manager, Darko, who notices that Charlie recognizes pictures of Nigel and Gabi on his wall.
-Demanding to know Nigel’s whereabouts, Darko lets them go.
-Charlie waits for Gabi at the Athenaeum, and Bela takes him to Gabi’s home, where a memorial is being held for Victor.
-Gabi and Charlie share the kiss she promised him, and he tells her about meeting Darko.
+After Karl takes an overdose of Viagra, Charlie and Luc bring him to a strip club.
+They receive a bill for 9,900 Romanian leu ($) and are threatened by the manager, Darko, who catches Charlie eyeing photos of Gabi and Nigel on his wall.
+Despite initially demanding to know Nigel's whereabouts, Darko lets them go.
+Charlie then waits for Gabi at the Athenaeum until Bela drives him to her home as a memorial is being held for Victor.
+Charlie and Gabi share the kiss she promised him, and he tells her he met Darko.
 Nigel barges in and threatens Charlie, but Gabi forces him to leave at gunpoint.
 Once they are alone, she explains to Charlie how she met Nigel, realizing he was a violent criminal after they married, and that her father forced Nigel to leave Bucharest with the threat of an incriminating videotape that Darko wants to obtain.
 Charlie confesses he is in love with her, and they have sex.

-Waking up alone, Charlie finds a tape in Victor’s collection labeled “Cubs Win World Series - 1995”, revealed to be security footage of Nigel and Darko murdering a group of people.
-A shocked Charlie finds Gabi at a café with Nigel and declares to them that he watched the tape.
-Nigel nearly kills him before the police arrive, escaping while Charlie is taken into custody.
+Waking up alone, Charlie finds a tape in Victor's VHS collection labeled "Cubs Win World Series - 1995”, revealed to be security footage of Nigel and Darko murdering a group of people.
+A shocked Charlie finds Gabi at a café with Nigel and impulsively reveals he watched the tape.
+Nigel nearly kills him and escapes before the police arrive, while Charlie is taken into custody.
 Bela arranges to have Charlie sent to Budapest, bluntly stating that Gabi doesn't want to see him.
 Charlie is dropped off at the hostel to collect his belongings, but the owner warns him that men are waiting for him.
-Pursued by Darko’s henchmen, Charlie escapes to Gabi’s house only to find the tape missing.
+Pursued by Darko's henchmen, Charlie escapes to Gabi's house only to find the tape missing.
 He is confronted by Darko, who has kidnapped and interrogated Karl and Luc.
 Gabi calls Darko to arrange a meeting, and he knocks Charlie unconscious.

 Gabi finds Charlie outside the Athenaeum and tells him that he will never see her again.
-Having taken the tape, she prepares to leave with Nigel to meet Darko.
+With the tape in her possession, she prepares to leave with Nigel to meet Darko.
 Encouraged by another vision of his mother, Charlie tries to stop Nigel but is knocked out again.
-He is taken to the docks and hung by his ankle above the water, while Darko burns the tape.
+He is taken to a wharf and hung by his ankle above the water, while Nigel burns the tape.
 Nigel forces Gabi to shoot Charlie, but she spares him as the police arrive.
 Darko and his men flee, dropping Charlie into the water, while Nigel realizes Gabi loves Charlie and commits suicide by cop.
 Charlie emerges from the water alive and reunites with Gabi.